Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 1 - Global Infrastructure.md

 Availability Zone(AZ): One or more AWS Data Centers which have redundant (backup) power and connectivity within a region.

-Region: A physical locations where several AWS AZs are clustered, located within 100 km of each other and interconnected with high-bandwidth, low-latency networking over metro fibers.
+Region: A physical location where several AWS AZs are clustered, located within 100 km of each other and interconnected with high-bandwidth, low-latency networking over metro fibers.

 Edge Location: The location where data gets cached in order for it to be delivered by CloudFront with low-latency to end-users.
 AWS Edge Locations are located in many of the major cities around the world.